Self possession

 Chapter 1

-It had been but a matter of seconds since he’d settled down at his desk to start writing, and his right forearm had jerked back of its own volition, sending the biro flying across the room.
+It was less than half a minute since he’d settled down at his desk.
+But now his right forearm had jerked back of its own volition, sending the biro flying across the room.

 This was no way to start a Monday morning.

-However, he was by now a man well-schooled in positive thinking.
-And, determined not to be distracted from his purpose, he searched the floor – locating his ballpoint by the skirting board.
-He retrieved it, returned to his desk and, somewhat more warily, tried again.
+He was, however, a man well-schooled in positive thinking, and would not readily be distracted from his purpose.
+He searched the floor and located his ballpoint by the skirting board.
+Retrieving it, he returned smartly to his desk and, just slightly more warily, tried again.

 Whatever it was, he couldn’t afford to have it happen.
 Not now.
-He was a single guy who’d just left the safe bosom of the corporate world to go self-employed.
-He had a substantial mortgage to service, and was yet to find any clients willing to help him pay it.
+He was a single guy who’d just left the safe bosom of the corporate world to become self-employed.
+He had a substantial mortgage to service and was yet to find any clients willing to help him pay it.

-Starting his third attempt, the fight/flight/freeze response was rising within him.
+Starting his third attempt the fight/flight/freeze response was rising within him.
 This time the pen was flung out though the open door.
 He was now seriously scared.
 What the heck had got into him?
 Literally, what?
 Sitting silently on his chair, his hands on his knees, he felt sick.
 He tried to control his breathing while searching desperately for a coherent thought to latch onto.
-But his mind was a mass of confusion.
-After several minutes of tumultuous inactivity, he decided belligerence would have to be the better part of bewilderment.
+He had nothing.
+Who would?
+And much as it dented his ego to acknowledge this, his eyes were prickling, and his mind a mass of confusion.
+After several minutes of tumultuous inactivity he decided belligerence would have to be the better part of bewilderment.
 If positive-mindedness wasn’t getting the job done, he’d see how his body responded to a hefty chunk of bloody-mindedness.

 Scowling at his wilful limb, as if daring it to try something, he lowered pen to paper.
 Both his arms were shaking insanely as he moved the nib across his writing pad.
-Each letter he produced was all but illegible; penmanship of this quality would usually require years of medical training.
-It took some 30 seconds to force out just four characters.
+His handwriting was all but illegible: penmanship of this quality could usually be achieved only through years of medical training.
+It took 30 seconds to force out just four characters.
 But he was making progress on his affirmation.
-“See!” he told himself.
+“See!”
+He told himself.
 “I can do this!”
 Breathing hard, tears streaming down his cheeks, he started on the fifth letter.
 He never made it.

 A massive convulsion smashed across his abdomen.

-As he lay in the foetal position, into which he’d been shocked by the power of that spasm, he found he was shaking with a combination of fear, injustice and uncomprehending frustration.
-In a welter of shredded emotions, all helplessly flailing for purchase on his now surreal existence, one clear thought came to him: “You are in serious shit.
+Huddled in the foetal position, into which he’d been shocked by the power of that spasm, he found he was shaking with a combination of fear, injustice and uncomprehending frustration.
+From a welter of shredded emotions, all flailing for purchase on this surreal experience, one clear thought came to him: “You are in serious shit.
 You really are in so much more shit than you could ever have foreseen, aren’t you.”

-For the truth was that the warning signs had been there for a while.
+For the truth was the warning signs had been there for a while.

-Seven weeks earlier he’d begun to experience random tics in his arms: the result of the self-discovery work he’d been doing in his most recent personal development training.
+Seven weeks earlier he’d begun to experience random tics in his arms: the result of an exercise he’d been doing in his most recent personal development training.
 But being of a determined, positive mind-set, he’d chosen to shrug them off.
-Plenty of individuals in the early throes of personal development are apt become somewhat zealous.
-And not for Damian the timidity of folk who might shy away from looking into their personal ‘stuff’, for fear of opening some kind of Pandora’s Box.
+Plenty of individuals in the early throes of personal development are apt to become zealous.
+And not for Damian the timidity of folk who might shy away from looking into their personal stuff, for fear of opening some kind of Pandora’s Box.

-But in his three years of self-exploration he’d never heard of Pandora meting out anything on the scale of violence and debilitation he was now experiencing.
-As he lay on the floor of his second bedroom, which he’d converted to an office, one thing was abundantly clear: he had somehow let a scarily overpowering genie out of the bottle.
-And he couldn’t conceive of any way it could be contained.
-There could be no going back.
-But he also couldn’t just stay as he was.
+But in none of the courses, books and audio series he’d consumed over the last couple of years had he heard of Pandora meting out anything on this scale of violence and debilitation.
+Even so, one thing was abundantly clear to him as he lay the floor: he had somehow let a scarily overpowering genie out of the bottle.
+And he couldn’t conceive any way of putting it back.
+But he also couldn’t stay as he was.
 Curling up on the floor wouldn’t pay the bills.
 What on earth was he to do?
-Indeed, what could he do, given his own body was apparently no longer his to command?
+Indeed, what could he do, given his own body and mind were apparently no longer his to command?
+For all the good his self-talk would have, he might as well engage in an argument with a nuclear warhead about the finer points of cake decorating.

-He continued staring up at the desk, knowing he had no idea how, or even if, he was ever going to get out of this.
-After all, he hadn’t a clue what ‘this’ even was, nor where it had come from.
+Through many long moments he continued staring up at his desk, knowing he had no idea how, or even if, he was ever going to get out of this.
+After all, he hadn’t a clue what this even was, nor where it had come from.